-In the time of Carrey the composition in this pediment was nearly perfect, and to understand the torsos which remain reference should be made to Carrey's drawing (fig. 9) or to the wax reconstruction of the figures, after Carrey, on the large model of the
+In the time of Carrey the composition in this pediment was nearly perfect, and to understand the torsos which remain reference should be made to Carrey's drawing or to the wax reconstruction of the figures, after Carrey, on the large model of the Parthenon.

-Parthenon.

 The destruction of the middle group of the western pediment since it was seen by Carrey was chiefly the work of the Venetian General Morosini.
-After taking the Acropolis he tried to lower the horses of the car of Athenè, but the cornice of the pediment gave way, and this matchless group fell to the ground.
+After taking the Acropolis he tried to lower the horses of the car of Athenè, but the tackle he used broke, and this matchless group fell to the ground.
 The fragments remained on the spot where they fell for more than a century, during which destruction was in constant progress both on the ground and in the pediment, to which the staircase of the Turkish minaret gave easy access.
-The illustration (fig. 10) from Richard Dalton (1749) shows the state of the group at that date.

-All that remained in position in the western pediment when Lord Elgin's agents came to Athens were the figures A, B and C in the north angle, and in the south angle the reclining female figure W; and these (with the exception of A) are still in their original position, being represented by casts in the Elgin collection.
+All that remained in position in the western pediment when Lord Elgin's agents came to Athens were the figures A, B and C in the north angle, and in the south angle the lower part of the reclining female figure W; and these (with the exception of A) are still in their original position, being represented by casts in the Elgin collection.